-Try These Top Hair Washing Hacks!
+Try These Top Hair-Washing Hacks!

 - Hair should be thoroughly wet before adding shampoo.
 Warm water will open the cuticle, which is good for removing any dirt or product trapped in the hair.

 Sulfates are detergents that give shampoo its foamy lather.
 But they strip skin of oil and dry out your hair.
-Sulfates also can strip hair of color.
+Sulfates can also strip hair of color.
 Shampoos without sulfates keep the cuticle tighter, which prevents color fading.
-Ignore them all together and use a shampoo without any harsh ingredients in it like Renew Shampoo
+Ignore them all together and use a shampoo without any harsh ingredients like Renew Shampoo